bacionejs/scramble/README.md

 In otherwords, try to complete a Rack.
 Completely a Rack automatically gives new Rack.
-Back (backspace) is also a penalty, try to think the word in your head.
-Discourages spamming.
+Back (backspace) is also a penalty, try to think the word before typing...discourages spamming.

 Reveal is free.
 Maybe I'll make it decrement score for every second it is open.